xJohnnyrl/bbs-auto-farmer/README.md

 - **YouTube Tutorial**: Video guide (coming soon)
 - **Feedback**: Submit issues or contact via Twitter

-### Automation Features

-#### Smart Image Recognition

-- **Top-Left Priority**: Always clicks the most top-left occurrence of UI elements
-- **Error Handling**: Custom error messages for different failure scenarios
-- **Graceful Stops**: ESC key stops automation at any point

-#### Game Mode Specific Features

-**Sub Stories**:

-- Detects NEW icons on sub story categories
-- Navigates through all pages of each sub story
-- Completes all NEW quests within each story
-- Returns to main menu when done

-**Brave Battles**:

-- Simple battle loop with configurable limits
-- Handles battle completion and return to PvP screen

-**Other Modes**:

-- Orb and ticket management
-- Boost automation
-- Revive candle usage
-- Giftbox ticket collection

-## Troubleshooting

-### Common Issues

-1. **"Game window not found"**

-   - Ensure Bleach: Brave Souls is running
-   - Check that the window is not minimized
-   - Verify the game resolution is 1600x900

-2. **"Not on [specific] screen"**

-   - Navigate to the correct menu before starting automation
-   - For Sub Stories: Go to Sub Stories menu
-   - For Brave Battles: Go to PvP screen

-3. **Image recognition failures**

-   - Check that game UI hasn't changed
-   - Verify screen resolution is correct
-   - Ensure game window is fully visible

-4. **ESC not stopping automation**
-   - Wait for current action to complete
-   - Try pressing ESC multiple times
-   - Check if debug terminal shows stop messages

 ### Debug Mode

 Enable debug mode in settings to see detailed logs: